ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 Zebra also does [a smaller set of tests](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/continous-integration-os.yml) on tier 2 platforms using GitHub actions runners.

+## Automated Merges

+We use [Mergify](https://dashboard.mergify.com/github/ZcashFoundation/repo/zebra/queues) to automatically merge most pull requests.
+To merge, a PR has to pass all required `main` branch protection checks, and be approved by a Zebra developer.

+We try to use Mergify as much as we can, so all PRs get consistent checks.

+Some PRs don't use Mergify:
+- Mergify config updates
+- Admin merges, which happen when there are multiple failures on the `main` branch
+- Manual merges

+We use workflow conditions to skip some checks on PRs, Mergify, or the `main` branch.
+For example, some workflow changes skip Rust code checks.

 ## Manually Using Google Cloud